SandyRodger/JS_210/L2_functions_and_variable_scope.md

 #### What does Pass-by-Value mean?

 - The variable hands over its value to the function and walks away unchanged.
 That means whatever happens in the function cannot change the original variable.
+- SHWETANK: Under the hood JS creates an object, calls a method on it and then deletes the object, even though it is a primitive (relevant for assessment? no).
+It should be impossible for us to invoke methods on primitive values.
+So it is necessary to create an object upon which to call methods.

 #### What does Pass-by-Reference mean?